aws/aws-sdk-php/src/Script/Composer/README.md

 you have feedback on the implementation, please visit the [open discussion](https://github.com/aws/aws-sdk-php/discussions/2420) we have on the topic.

-To avoid shipping unused services, specify which services you would like to use in your `composer.json` file and run the `Aws\\Script\\Composer::removeUnusedServices` script.
+To avoid shipping unused services, specify which services you would like to keep in your `composer.json` file and use the `Aws\\Script\\Composer::removeUnusedServices` script.

 ```
 {